Von Erich family: Lance Von Erich

 Lance Von Erich was the stage name of Dallas-born professional wrestler William Kevin "Ricky" Vaughn.
 He was billed for a brief period of time in the 1980s as the son of Waldo Von Erich, but there was no biological relation between the two.
 Lance also has no biological relation to the Adkisson family.

 Rip Von Erich

-On two episodes of MLW Fusion, Tom Lawlor who was involved in a feud with the Von Erichs after turning his back on them recently, mercilessly beat and then aligned himself with a wrestler he called "Rip Von Erich" who was played by a wrestler who had previously gone under the name Kit Osbourne in other promotions.
+On two episodes of MLW Fusion, Tom Lawlor, who was involved in a feud with the Von Erichs after turning his back on them, mercilessly beat and then aligned himself with a wrestler he called "Rip Von Erich", who was played by a wrestler who had previously gone under the name Kit Osbourne in other promotions.

+Mark Von Erich

+Rick LeRibeus, a Texas-based wrestler, has been billed as "Mark Von Erich" since the 1990s.
+This eventually became a storyline in the Global Wrestling Federation with Skandor Akbar accusing LeRibeus of being an illegitimate son of Fritz Von Erich.

 WWE Hall of Fame

-On March 16, 2009, it was announced that the Von Erich family would be inducted (as a group) into the WWE Hall of Fame.
+On March 16, 2009, it was announced that six members the Von Erich family would be inducted as a group into the WWE Hall of Fame.
+The recipients are Fritz, and all five of his sons who became professional wrestlers: Kevin, David, Kerry, Mike, and Chris.
 They were inducted by longtime Von Erich rival Michael "P.S."
-Hayes, with Kevin Von Erich accepting the induction.
+Hayes, with Kevin, the sole living inductee, accepting the induction at the ceremony.